Larissa Chouaib

 Larissa Chouaib (لاريسا شعيب; born November 1st, 1966) is a Ukrainian-Lebanese Olympic table tennis player and Arab World Table Tennis Champion.
-She represented Lebanon in 1996 Summer Olympics in Atlanta, where she lost all three of her matchs.
+She represented Lebanon in 1996 Summer Olympics in Atlanta, where she lost all three of her matches.
 She studied Sport Education in Kyiv from 1984 to 1989 when she had a Master's degree in the same field.
 In 2001, she started her coaching career in Table tennis in Lebanon.

 Olympic participation

 Atlanta 1996

 Chouaib was the only participant for Lebanon in that tournament.